codsen/codsen/packages/string-remove-widows/README.md

 `removeWidows` is a function which does all the work.

-`defaultOpts` is a plain object, all the default options
+`defaultOpts` is a plain object, all the default options.

-`version` is a semver string like `1.0.0` brought straight from `package.json`
+`version` is a semver string like `1.0.0` brought straight from `package.json`.

 **[⬆ back to top](#)**

 ### API - `removeWidows()` Input

-`removeWidows` is a function, its API is the following:
+`removeWidows` is a function; its API is the following:

 | Input argument | Key value's type | Obligatory? | Description                  |
 | -------------- | ---------------- | ----------- | ---------------------------- |